Emmanuelle Guyon, the mirror of your emotions

 • Unakite is traditionally mentioned in connection with bone and dental health.
 According to certain historical practices, it has been associated with strengthening bone structure and supporting the teeth, particularly in contexts of fragility or aging.
 In some traditions, it is also referenced in relation to joint discomfort, especially that linked to rheumatic conditions, with a symbolism centered on regeneration and the prevention of demineralization.

 • Unakite is furthermore referenced in traditions for its supposed role in supporting the immune system.
 It is associated with the stimulation of the body’s natural defenses and the maintenance of overall balance.
-Some sources also attribute to it a symbolic connection with the lymphatic system, contributing to fluid circulation, the elimination of toxins, and the proper functioning of so-called emunctory organs.
+Some sources also attribute to it a connection with the lymphatic system, contributing to fluid circulation, the elimination of toxins, and the proper functioning of so-called organs involved in detoxification.

 • This stone is often linked to the heart and lungs in traditional approaches.
 It is associated with improved blood circulation, balanced blood pressure, and smoother oxygenation of tissues.
 By encouraging a state of general relaxation, unakite is sometimes mentioned for its indirect role in reducing stress, historically recognized as a factor influencing cardiovascular and respiratory health.